qianweicheng/rasa/edo_pro/wangxy/XY_rasa_04/data/nlu.md

 - Is there an Apple Watch app for Email?
 - Hello, Is there an Apple Watch app for Email?
 - good app when are you looking to incorporate with apple watch lack of integration with apple watch is stopping me from moving all my accounts over to this email app
-- i love your app but i would love it more if you had an apple watch app i like to interact with my email from the watch when my phone is out of tbsp tbsp
+- i love your app but i would love it more if you had an apple watch app i like to interact with my email from the watch when my phone is out of reach
 - is there ever going to be an apple watch version
 - hello is there an apple watch app coming out soon i love your product but i was disappointed when i found out that there was no watch app
 - add an apple watch app it does not even have to be any different from apples watch app id just like to check emails from my watch sometimes and reading the notification does not show the whole email and does not properly format it if its more than just text like if there is images or if its an home email